 Devonte Wyatt Officially Returning to Georgia

-Devonte Wyatt has made it official, he will return to Georgia for another season and will be receiving an additional year of eligibility from the NCAA.
+Defensive tackle Devonte Wyatt has made it official: He will return to Georgia for another season and will be receiving an additional year of eligibility from the NCAA.

 "First, I want to thank God, my coaches, my family, and Dawg Nation for the amazing 3 years that I have played for Georgia football.
 I was blessed to have another opportunity to prove myself.
 With more opportunities come more chances, and I have decided I have some unfinished business here at UGA.
 I will be coming back for one more season in 2021."

-This is extremely helpful, as the Bulldogs are awaiting Jordan Davis’ NFL decision.
-Even though most expect him to return, the added assurance of Wyatt is always beneficial.
+This is extremely helpful, as the Bulldogs are awaiting Davis’ NFL decision.
+Even though most expect him to return, the added assurance of also having Wyatt is always beneficial.

 The Bulldogs would like a few more of these return decisions for next year, as no amount of athletic ability can replace reps in a defensive scheme.